huggingface/hub-docs/docs/hub/datasets-viewer.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/dataset-viewer-dark.png"/>
 </div>

-## Configure the Dataset Viewer

-To have a properly working Dataset Viewer for your dataset, make sure your dataset is in a supported format and structure.
-There is also an option to configure your dataset using YAML.

-For more information see our guide on [How to configure the Dataset Viewer](./datasets-viewer-configure).

 ## Inspect data distributions

 At the top of the columns you can see the graphs representing the distribution of their data.
 This gives you a quick insight on how balanced your classes are, what are the range and distribution of numerical data and lengths of texts, and what portion of the column data is missing.